 Rinse your mouth thoroughly and gargle with fresh and cool water

 After you brush your teeth and scrape your tongue, this is a very important step, one that many people may overlook.
-Nobody likes to smell your breath when it's laden with dirty, used toothpaste scum.
-Dr Binita, Professor at Santosh Dental College-Ghaziabad, says brushing teeth twice daily and gargling with salty water if you have bad breath may solve the problem.
+Nobody likes to smell your breath when it's laden with toothpaste scum.
+Rinse your mouth properly with cool and fresh water to keep your mouth fresh.

 Drinking water will help keep your mouth moist

-Experts recommend that mixing half a lemon with warm water and then irrigating your mouth with the mixture will help in stimulating saliva which controls odour-causing enzymes.
+Experts recommend that drinking a half lemon mixed with warm water will help in stimulating saliva which controls odour-causing enzymes.

 Saliva is your best weapon against bad breath as it washes away food particles and bacteria’s further eliminating bad odour.
 Chewing gum mechanically washes bacteria out as it makes you salivate, and the more saliva you have in your mouth the fewer bacteria you have.

-While most bad breath can be banished with these simple hygienic steps, there are times when dental or medical conditions might be the culprit.
-Rockland Hospital’s maxillofacial surgeon Dr Dhirendra Shrivastav would say that even educated people lack awareness about oral hygiene.
+Dr. Dhirendra Shrivastav, Maxillofacial Surgeon and Dean, ESIC Dental College Rohini says that even educated people lack awareness about oral hygiene.
 “They come to a doctor only when they have pain,” he says.